hpacheco/ses/labs/Lab3.md

 However, statically analysing the data flows of highly-dynamic modern applications quickly become unfeasible, as in fact happens for juice shop that relies heavily on Angular [^5].
 The most common approach for finding DOM-based XSS vulnerabilities in the large is therefore to perform dynamic taint analysis of JavaScript, where user inputs are the dangerous sources and DOM rendering functions such as innerHTML or document.write and sensitive sinks; taint propagation is then used to check if data originating from the sources may be flow to the sinks.

+As a toy demonstration [^8], consider [Tainting Testing Tool](https://github.com/ollseg/ttt-ext), a simple Chrome extension to assist in finding DOM-based XSS vulnerabilities that injects specific strings into sources (e.g., form inputs, request arguments, page location or cookies) and insert JavaScript hooks that search for those strings in output sinks (e.g., `eval()` or `innerHTML`).

-Performing taint analysis of JavaScript is an established research topic, and there exist numerous tools and approaches which mostly rely on instrumenting a JS runtime such as node.js (e.g.  [Augur](https://github.com/nuprl/augur)) or a particular browser (e.g. [Mystique](https://mystique.csc.ncsu.edu/about)).
+[^8]: Performing taint analysis of JavaScript is an established research topic, and there exist numerous tools and approaches which mostly rely on instrumenting a JS runtime such as node.js (e.g.  [Augur](https://github.com/nuprl/augur)) or a particular browser (e.g. [Mystique](https://mystique.csc.ncsu.edu/about)).
 Unfortunately, these tools are often academic, heavy on resources (e.g., compiling a specifically patched Chrome) and quite complicated to setup.

-As a toy demonstration, consider [Tainting Testing Tool](https://github.com/ollseg/ttt-ext), a simple Chrome extension to assist in finding DOM-based XSS vulnerabilities that injects specific strings into sources (e.g., form inputs, request arguments, page location or cookies) and insert JavaScript hooks that search for those strings in output sinks (e.g., `eval()` or `innerHTML`).

 Install Google Chrome and the extension (`Extensions > Manage Extensions > Load unpacked > select the folder of the ttt-ext`).
 Then open the `Developer Tools` and load the product search page <http://localhost:3000/#/search?q=searchValue> in Chrome.